 Jaden Schwartz — Brayden Schenn — Sam Blais

 Magnus Paajarvi — Oskar Sundqvist — Dmitrij Jaskin

 Scottie Upshall — Kyle Brodziak — Chris Thorburn

 Vince Dunn — Robert Bortuzzo

 Blues’ 2016 1st rounder, Tage Thompson, was sent down to San Antonio of the AHL.
 The Blues’ 2014 6th rounder, Sam Blais, was subsequently called up.
-It remains to be seen if Blais makes his NHL debut on a line with Schenn and Schwartz.
+According to reports, he’ll make his NHL debut on a line with Schenn and Schwartz.